j-mhu/hera/tests/driverless/README.md

 it is wrapped in this encoding and packaged into a Packet.
 All Packets are expected to have an indicator byte.

 For nested netstrings, the 0x01 byte is deep-nested as well.
 This means that each netstring, at every nesting depth, inside the nested netstring has an indicator byte.
-An example with netstring depth=2 with 3 strings would look like this.
+An example with netstring depth 2 and 3 strings would look like this.
 ```
 0x01 LENGTH:NESTED( 0x01 LENGTH:PAYLOAD, 0x01 LENGTH:PAYLOAD, 0x01 LENGTH:PAYLOAD )
 ```